PavelDoGreat/Unity-Android-Live-Wallpaper/README.md

 3) Make `xml` folder in `res` and add [wallpaper.xml](wallpaper.xml) file there.
  <img src="screenshots/xml.png?raw=true" width="400">

 Now you can build and run.
 Go into wallpaper settings of your phone to see it.
-If you are using Samsung device then install Google Wallpapers app.
+If you are using Samsung device then you need to install Google Wallpapers app to set it as a wallpaper.